PBR Calculator

 • Book Value per Share = (Total Assets - Total Liabilities) / Outstanding Shares

-• PBR above 1 means the market values the company above book value
+• PBR above 1 means the market values the company above book value, often reflecting growth expectations, brand value, or intangible assets not captured on the balance sheet.

-• PBR below 1 means the market values the company below book value
+• PBR below 1 means the market values the company below book value, which may indicate undervaluation or reflect concerns about asset quality, profitability, or industry headwinds.

-• PBR equal to 1 means market price is aligned with book value
+• PBR equal to 1 means market price is aligned with book value, though this is relatively rare in practice for actively traded stocks.

 Factors affecting PBR